Forest Wind Farm Development Bill 2020

 “This project is delivering clean energy and it is delivering jobs, which is what we desperately need as we move forward.”— 2020-08-12View Hansard

-Strongly supported the bill as creating jobs in the Wide Bay region, noting that Forest Wind had received over 800 submissions from businesses wanting to work on the project.
+Strongly supported the bill for the jobs it would bring to the Wide Bay region, noting over 800 business submissions from companies wanting to work on the wind farm.

 “This wind farm is fantastic for the region.
 Not only will it create jobs during construction but also Forest Wind have had over 800 submissions from businesses that want to supply and work on the wind farm.”— 2020-08-12View Hansard